sefop/sefop-training-hub/book/05-testing/README.md

   <img src="assets/mocks-real-vs-mock.svg" width="700"
        alt="Two pagers side by side with the same interface on top, page(message), joined by an equals sign.
-Left, the real pager: behind the interface, in orange, its implementation connects to the SMS service and sends the text, and an arrow leaves the object to a phone, labelled a real person is woken up.
-Right, the mock pager: behind the same interface, in green, only a record of the calls it received, page with the message Instance 2026-09-26: no feasible plan exists, labelled sends nothing.
+Left, the real pager: behind the interface, in orange, its implementation connects to the SMS service and sends the text, and an arrow leaves the object to a phone, labeled a real person is woken up.
+Right, the mock pager: behind the same interface, in green, only a record of the calls it received, page with the message Instance 2026-09-26: no feasible plan exists, labeled sends nothing.
 Caption: same interface, the unit that calls page cannot tell them apart">
 </p>

 Nothing more is needed to build one.
 [Pseudocode: recording pager](#pseudo-recording-pager) is a complete mock of a